-For 30 years, the Federal Government has been working to protect Americans from dam failure through the National Dam Safety Program (NDSP).
-The NDSP, which is led by FEMA, is a partnership of the states, federal agencies, and other stakeholders to encourage individual and community responsibility for dam safety.
+For 30 years, the Federal Government has used the National Dam Safety Program (NDSP) to protect Americans from dam failure.
+The NDSP is a partnership of the States, Federal agencies, and other stakeholders that encourages individual and community responsibility for dam safety.
+The NDSP includes:

-Provides vital support for the improvement of the state dam safety programs that regulate most of the 79,500 dams in the United States.
+Grant assistance provides vital support for the improvement of State dam safety programs that regulate most of the 79,500 dams in the United States.

 A national research program in dam safety focuses on priorities and produces products for both the layperson and the expert and develops technological tools that drive data collection and analysis toward a better understanding of risk and remediation needs.

 For more information, visit Dam Safety Publications & Resources.